Complete Guide to Flash Photography for Beginners

 Depending on the types of flash used, not all settings will be available, or you may have additional settings.
 These are the most common settings found on the average flash units.

-Auto Mode - As suggested this setting places the flash into automatic mode and it will attempt to adjust settings to match what it thinks is correct for the scene.
+Auto Mode - As suggested, this setting places the flash into automatic mode and will attempt to adjust settings to match what it thinks is correct for the scene.

 Red Eye Reduction - Red Eye occurs when the flash bounces off the back of a person's (or animal's) retina.
-In dark situations when the flash is most likely to be used, the iris is opened wide to allow light in.
-This maximises the amount of light let into the eye, but also the reflected back from the retina.
-Red-Eye reduction works by firing the flash twice - once before the shot and again during the shot.
+In dark situations, when the flash is most likely to be used, the iris is opened wide to allow light in.
+This maximises the amount of light let into the eye and the reflected back from the retina.
+Red-eye reduction works by firing the flash twice - once before and again during the shot.
 The first "pre-flash" tricks the iris into closing, thereby reducing the visible part of the retina.

 Fill-in Flash - Also known as flash on or forced flash, this setting forces the flash to fire every time, even if there is enough available light to take the picture without flash.
 This mode is used to "fill in" shadows when taking photos in direct sunlight or to add details and highlights to a photo.

 High Speed Sync - Flashes normally work at between 1/60 and 1/200 shutter speeds.
-Exposure is mainly controlled by the flash itself.
+The flash itself mainly controls exposure.
 Sometimes, however, you may want to use a faster shutter speed, but unless your camera and flash support high-speed sync, you'll end up with dark bands across the photo.
-This is caused due to the flash duration illuminating when the shutter is opening and closing.
-The shadow is actually the shutter not fully opened.
+This is caused by the flash duration illuminating when the shutter opens and closes.
+The shadow is the shutter not fully opened.

 Exposure Compensation - Allows you to manually control the amount of flash cast over your subject without changing the camera's aperture or shutter speed.